 Who hires felons?
-That is a questions I hear over and over in the job training and reentry programs I lead.
+That is a question I hear over and over in the job training and reentry programs I lead.
 It is a constant struggle to find out exactly who hires felons.
-Companies that do hire ex cons don’t want to advertise that fact.
-They often fear that their customers might not trust a company who hires felons as much as one that doesn’t.
+Companies that do hire former offenders often don’t want to advertise that fact.
+They fear that their customers might not trust a company who hires felons as much as one that doesn’t.

-Fortunately there are companies out there who are willing to take that small risk and provide jobs for those who have a record.
-Unfortunately, as you likely know, they companies are not easy to find.
+Fortunately, there are companies out there who are willing to take that small risk and provide jobs for those who have a record.
+Unfortunately, as you likely know, these companies are not easy to find.
 Don’t let this discourage you!
 There are jobs out there and those of you who are willing to go the extra mile and find them will be rewarded.

 The Unemployment Office

 You should already be spending some time at the unemployment office searching for jobs and taking advantage of all the resources that are available.
-While you are there don’t forget to leverage another fantastic resource in the other job seekers!
-While you are all in the market for a job most of you will not be competing with each for the same positions so strike up a conversation!
+While you are there, don’t forget to leverage another fantastic resource: the other job seekers!
+While you are all in the market for a job, most of you will not be competing with each for the same positions — so strike up a conversation!

-Regardless of your religion you will always be meeting new people where you worship.
-A shared belief system is a very strong connection that you share with others and is itself a huge network.
-Most religions are very forgiving of those who make mistakes and will be more open to helping you turn your life around than those who don’t share you faith.
+Regardless of your religion, you always meet new people where you worship.
+A shared belief system is a very strong connection that is itself a huge network.
+Most religions are very forgiving of those who make mistakes and will be more open to helping you turn your life around than those who don’t share your faith or journey to redemption.

 Religious groups are often already looking for ways to help the less fortunate and may be very open to helping you as well.
 This can be in the form of job leads or even actual employment through the organization.
-Be sure that you don’t distract others from actual worship services but be sure to use more social times (like before or after a service) to make some connections and let others know you are looking to find someone who hires felons.
+Be sure you don’t distract others from actual worship services, but also be sure to use more social times (like before or after a service) to make some connections and let others know you are looking to find someone who hires felons.

-Every ex con should be spending some of their time volunteering.
+Every justice-involved person should be spending some of their time volunteering.
 It is a great way to get practical experience on your resume, show that you are rehabilitated, and meet a lot of great people.
 There are many places to volunteer and there really is no downside to volunteering except for taking a little time.

-People who are volunteering are some of the best to have in your network.
-These are people who want to help others improve their lives!
+People who volunteer are some of the best people to have in your network.
+They want to help others improve their lives!
 Not only do they want to help, they actually go one step further and do something about it.
 Volunteer activities are often very social and provide a lot of opportunities to get to know the other volunteers and learn about each other.
 Many volunteers will have connections with other organizations or know people with similar attitudes that can make them more likely to be someone who hires felons.

 People with the same passions tend to feel like they have a connection to each other.
 Find out if there is a local group you can join and drop in on a meeting.
 You never know what someone who hires felons might be interested in.

-While chatting some up while they are bench pressing might not be a good idea the gym can be a great place to meet new people.
+While chatting someone up while they are bench pressing might not be a good idea, the gym can be a great place to meet new people.
 You are all there with a similar goal of maintaining a healthy body and improving yourself.

-There is also often many opportunities while stretching, resting between sets, or getting water at the cooler where you can strike up a conversation.
-Especially after you start to see the same people regularly, spot them while lifting, or have a few quick chats you can begin to form some great relationships.
+There are many opportunities to engage while stretching, resting between sets, or getting water where you can strike up a conversation.
+Especially after you start to see the same people regularly, you can begin to form some great relationships.

 Art Events or Art Groups

 The art community has a great reputation of sharing ideas, recent works, and advice.
 There is a huge social aspect to art that makes meeting new people and networking a piece of cake.
 Art can include anything from painting and sculpture to singing.
 Many former felons spent their free time inside working on artistic projects, so it makes sense to put those skills to work for you while networking.